Geographies of the Green Economy

 Mål og innhald

-This research-based course in economic and human geography addresses the concepts and theories of globalization and green economies, and how these structures and changes affect society and economic activities on different scales.
+This course in economic and human geography addresses the concepts, theories and discourses of the green economy.
+Through a series of lectures, seminars and student presentations, this course discusses how the concept of the green economy affect society and economic activities on different scales.

-- has thorough insight about core concepts and theoretical discussion regarding globalization and green economy and the interaction between the two.
+- has thorough insight about core concepts and theoretical discussion regarding differing approaches to the green economy.

 - is capable to plan and give a presentation on a specified research question including theory and empirical evidence from secondary sources linked to the main topic of the course.

-- has thorough insight to understand the conditions, processes and effects regarding the geographies of globalization and the green economy and the interaction between these two processes and their effects.
+- has thorough insight to understand the conditions, processes and effects regarding the geographies of globalization and the green economy.

 - can present and discuss research questions in relation to business, planning, governance, sustainability and the green economy.